-Obtaining grant money takes significant effort on your part researching organizations that provide grant money, contacting the organizations, preparing and submitting applications in a timely manner and it doesn't happen overnight.
-The likelihood that any one granting organization will provide all the money required for you to purchase an adapted van is slim to none.
+Obtaining grant money takes significant effort in researching organizations that provide grant money, contacting the organizations, and preparing and submitting applications promptly, and it doesn't happen overnight.
+The likelihood that anyone granting organization will provide all the money required for you to purchase an adapted van is slim to none.

 The good news?

-You can apply for as many wheelchair van grants from as many foundations, non-profits and other organizations that provide money for people with disabilities as you can find and combine them for a single purchase.
-Here's how:
+You can apply for as many wheelchair van grants as many foundations, non-profits, and other organizations that provide money for people with disabilities as possible and combine them for a single purchase.

 Preparation is key.

-Have all your personal information ready to begin the application process.
+Have your personal information ready to begin the application process.
 Typically, a granting organization will request your marital status, driver's license information, financial information, and background about the applicant.
-(Expect application requirements to differ slightly per each organization, so be sure to read the applications carefully.)
+(Expect application requirements to differ slightly per organization, so read the applications carefully.)

 With your personal information neatly organized and at hand, transference to applications becomes much simpler.

-It should be no surprise to you that virtually all grant providers at the state, regional, and federal levels, and private charities will ask you to submit your medical records.
+It should be no surprise that virtually all state, regional, and federal grant providers and private charities will ask you to submit your medical records.
 Ask your doctor(s) for copies.
-Also ask your doctor for a letter or recommendation, addressing it generically, like "To whom it may concern" or "Dear Madam" or "Dear Sir".
+Also, ask your doctor for a letter of recommendation, addressing it generically, like "To whom it may concern" or "Dear Madam" or "Dear Sir."
 Make several copies to have one available whenever you identify a grant opportunity.

-Along with your medical records, reach out for references at least three.
-They might be colleagues, close friends, neighbors, church members and anyone else who will attest to your character and your disability, point to individual accomplishments they've personally witnessed, and discuss from their point of view how you deal with your disability.
+With your medical records, reach out for references at least three.
+They might be colleagues, close friends, neighbors, church members, and anyone else who will attest to your character and your disability, point to individual accomplishments they've personally witnessed, and discuss from their perspective how you deal with your disability.

-An essential part of preparation to apply for a grant takes place on the Internet researching state, federal, and private organizations locally and nationally that provide grant money for mobility equipment.
+An essential part of preparing to apply for a grant occurs on the Internet, researching state, federal, and private organizations locally and nationally that provide grant money for mobility equipment.
 You might want to start with organizations that support your condition, like United Cerebral Palsy, Muscular Dystrophy Association, and the National Multiple Sclerosis Society.
 The Veterans Administration and other US organizations provide grants for disabled veterans.

-If you do obtain a contact, always be courteous and thank them for the time they spend with you.
-An open line of communication provides a platform for you to ask questions about the grant program and keep track of your application's status.
-If it's not on the web site, ask for their timeline for selecting the candidates who are eligible for the assistance opportunity.
+If you obtain a contact, always be courteous ad thank them for their time with you.
+An open line of communication allows you to ask questions about the grant program and keep track of your application's status.
+If it's not on the website, ask for their timeline for selecting the candidates who are eligible for the assistance opportunity.